jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

 ## Floors

 Remove tile floor.
-Add water-proof flooring similar to BR#1 bamboo to BR#2, hall, living room and kitchen.
+Add water-proof flooring similar to BR#1 bamboo to living room and kitchen.
 Bamboo flooring is acceptable for living room and hall.
 Include insulating underlayment.

 TAS Bourbon Street Applewood LOLG1039 matches well with BR#1 and current